Causes Of Heavy Breathing In Maine Coons

 Maine Coon nasal issues like sneezing or difficulty breathing could point to a respiratory infection.

+Most respiratory infections can be easily taken care of with medication and rest.
 However, more serious respiratory infections like pneumonia require more intensive care, and can even lead to death if left untreated.

 Here are some other things that Maine Coon cats die from.